 He finished his HOF career with 18,355 yards and 164 TD's with most of his time with the Dallas Cowboys and his last 2 years with the Arizona Cardinals.

 I hope you enjoyed this week’s blog about the 4 major sports leader athletes and how their fathers impacted their lives.
-Please leave a comment on anything about this blog.
-I’d like to hear from you.
+Please leave a comment on your thoughts about this blog topic.
+I’d like to hear from you and please share!

 https://youtu.be/kyPGJeG9KcA -Barry Bonds